Table of Contents

 Below the summary, you can find the breakdown of the transactions that made up this payout.
 The client's name for each transaction will appear in the details column.

-Clicking on a standard payment will show a pop-up of the payment details that shows which invoice or quote it was collected against.
+Clicking on a regular payment will show a pop-up of the payment details that shows which invoice or quote it was collected against.
 Since instant payouts come from the balance of fund they aren't associated with particular invoices or quotes so they don't display additional payment details.

 What happens if I have an insufficient balance for instant payouts?